Guides/ILR Salary Requirement

 What counts as salary for ILR purposes?

-Only your guaranteed fixed pay counts towards the ILR salary requirement.
+Only your guaranteed fixed pay counts towards the indefinite leave to remain salary requirement.
 This includes your base salary, guaranteed allowances that are contractually part of your pay (such as London weighting), and guaranteed annual bonuses written into your contract.
 Overtime pay, tips, discretionary bonuses, commission, benefits in kind (such as company car, health insurance, share options), and on-call supplements do not count.

 Do Health and Care Worker visa holders have a lower ILR salary threshold?